maciej-MKan/Pycamp-pysafe/README.md

   -de [file or dir [file or dir ...]], --decrypt [file or dir [file or dir ...]]
                                     File or directory to decrypt
 ```

+## :exclamation: If you forget your password or lose the configuration file, it will not be possible to decode the data :exclamation: ##